cjsteel/ansible-role-minc_toolkit/README.md

 ansible-role-minc_toolkit
 =========

-An Ansible role to install and manage mint-toolkit.
-Currently includes support for minc-toolkit binaries version 1.0.08 and
+## Description

+This is an Ansible role to install and manage mint-toolkit installations from a deb packages.
+Works fine for installing minc-toolkit-v2 binaries version 1.0.08 and probably supports version 1.0.01 as well if that is desired.
+Although support for compiling from scratch is not included at this time tested instructions for compiling minctoolkit v2 from scratch (Vlads version) is included in the docs folder.
+Many users are working the version compiled by Claude Lepage ([claude@bic.mni.mcgill.ca](mailto:claude@bic.mni.mcgill.ca)) in CIVET.

 Requirements
 ------------

-* Deployment user on remote system.
+* A deployment user with administrative (or sudo) permissions on target system(s).

 ## Resources